Mukim: Indonesia

 In Indonesia, mukim means 'a place to stay' or 'the one who stays', while pemukiman means 'a settlement'.
 The term mukim is used only in Aceh as a subdivision of a district.
-A mukim contains several villages.
+A mukim contains several villages (gampong).

 Malaysia

 In Malaysia, a mukim can either be a subdivision of a daerah (district or county) or a subdivision of an autonomous sub-district (daerah kecil), as per Section 11(c) of the National Land Code 1965.
 However, in Putrajaya the designation mukim is not used; the term presint (Malay for "precinct") is used instead.
 The northern state of Perlis, due to its small size, is not divided into daerahs, but directly into mukims.
 In Kelantan, the term daerah corresponds to the mukim level in other states, whilst for Sarawak in East Malaysia, owing to its large sizes, they are directly divided into divisions and in turn, divisions are divided into districts and the subdivision of each district is termed as a land district (daerah tanah) or town district (daerah bandar) instead.
-The neighbouring state of Sabah does not have such subdivision, and districts serve instead as the lowest ones.
+The neighbouring state of Sabah does not have such subdivision, and districts serve instead as the lowest jurisdictional level.
 Each mukim is divided into a village or villages (kampung or kampong).